Kashish-web09/ShoeHub/README.md

 npm install
 ```

 ---

 # 🔐 Environment Variables

-Create a `.env` file in the root folder.
+Create a `.env` file in the root directory.

-Example:

 ```env
 PORT=4090